-- 1. Continued operation of the vehicle will likely result in loss of life by an innocent person, - 2.
-All other reasonable, less forceful means of ending the pursuit have been exhausted, i.e. rolling roadblocks, stationary roadblocks, stop sticks, etc. - 3.
-Reasonable care is taken to insure that no innocent person is injured as a result of such actions.
+- 1. Continued operation of the vehicle will likely result in loss of life by an innocent person; - 2.
+All other reasonable, less forceful means of ending the pursuit have been exhausted, i.e. rolling roadblocks, stationary roadblocks, stop sticks, etc. and reasonable care is taken to insure that the operator and no innocent bystander is injured as a result of such actions.

-Section 13-6 Deadly Force Permitted - Animals
+Section 13-7 Deadly Force Permitted - Animals

 Domestic animals become an integral part of a family's life.
-When answering a call of an injured animal, responding officer(s) should make every effort to contact the owner in order to have the animal cared for.
+Officers shall make every effort to avoid using deadly force.
+If it should become necessary officers should make every effort to contact the owner or in their absence animal control in order to have the animal cared for.